 Remove company items for revoked users

-Admins can make sure that if users will be automatically logged out of their Dashlane account if they aren't active on their computer for 15, 30, or 60 minutes.
+Admins can use the Automatically log out if inactive for setting to ensure that members will be automatically logged out of their Dashlane account if they aren't active on their computer for 15, 30, or 60 minutes.

 Auto-lock on exit

-This setting is enabled by default for all Dashlane users.
-It allows them to securely share passwords and notes through the Sharing Center in Dashlane.
-This setting is applied collectively to passwords and Secure Notes, and cannot separately enable sharing of only one or the other.
+The Secure sharing setting enables members to securely share logins and notes through the Sharing Center in Dashlane.
+Secure sharing is on by default and applies to logins and Secure Notes.
+You can't allow sharing of only one or the other.

-Toggling this feature on will require all members of a business plan to turn on 2FA whenever they log in from a new device.
-This is a simple yet powerful way to ensure that all team members benefit from the added layer of security that 2FA provides.
-When admins enable this feature, they will be prompted to enter their Master Password for confirmation.
+Turning on the Enforce 2-factor authentication (2FA) setting requires all Team or Business plan members to turn on 2FA whenever they log in from a new device.
+This setting is a simple yet powerful way to ensure that all team members benefit from the added layer of security that 2FA provides.
+When admins turn on this setting, Dashlane asks them to confirm their Master Password.